-Here are our top 5 cheap eats in Stockholm, Sweden – because everyone knows you can do some serious damage to your bank balance if you intend to consume enough to stay alive while exploring Scandinavia.
+Here’s my top 5 cheap eats in Stockholm, Sweden – because everyone knows you can do some serious damage to your bank balance if you intend to consume enough to stay alive while exploring Scandinavia.

 So I’ve noted down for you some of the amazing things we ate and drank – all without breaking the bank.
 Yes, that rhymes.
 You’re welcome.

 Read on for our top picks of some cheap eats in Stockholm – and of course, the best brunch I’ve ever eaten that I think I’ve bored everyone I know talking about ever since…